jp-cpe/fleet-solutions/fleet-interlude/example-deployment.md

 ## Overview

 We can use a "staging" fleet as a waiting room for newly-enrolled BYOD hosts.
-Newly-enrolled BYOD hosts will need to meet certain criteria before being promoted to the production fleet.
+Newly-enrolled BYOD hosts will need to meet certain criteria before being promoted to the "production" fleet.
 Interlude will be used to make sure this process is efficient and standardized.

 ## Steps